 By Jiayi of The Diary of a Nomad

-Make sure to also taste lots of traditional tapas — two of the best restaurants for that are El Rinconcillo and Espacio Eslava!
+Visit Seville Cathedral and climb the iconic Giralda Tower for a bird’s-eye view of the city or relax at Metropol Paraso.
+And make sure that you try lots of traditional tapas — two of the best restaurants for that are El Rinconcillo and Espacio Eslava.

 The local drinks in Seville are also delicious and very refreshing in the hot weather.
-To get the true local experience, forgo sangria and try tinto de verano instead; it’s very similar to the first drink but much more authentic to Seville!
+To get the true local experience, forgo sangria and try tinto de verano instead.
+It’s very similar to the better-known Spanish drink but much more authentic to Seville!

 By Bridget of The Flashpacker

-Look beyond the sun-and-sangria beach resorts of Tenerife, to discover a perfect solo travel destination in Spain which is so much more than a refuge for sun-starved Northern Europeans.
+If you look beyond its sun-and-sangria beach resorts, you’ll discover that Tenerife is a perfect solo travel destination in Spain.
+It is so much more than a refuge for sun-starved Northern Europeans.

 Blessed with abundant natural beauty, Tenerife is popular with hikers and there are easy day hikes in the Anaga Forest and around the island’s most popular tourist attraction, Mount Teide.